znsio/specmatic-documentation/documentation/service_virtualization_tutorial.md

 ## Fix The Response To /products/10

-* Create a file named expectation.json, inside products-api_data, with the following contents:
+* Create a file named expectation.json, inside products-api_examples, with the following contents:

 ```json
 {